-Run the notebook and a game canvas should appear with the spaceship example:
+Run the notebook by following the instructions in the notebook and a game canvas should appear with the spaceship example:

-You can run essentially the same code from the console with:
+Alternatively, you can run the same game as a Python script from the console with:

 Download the file for your platform.
 If you're not sure which to choose, learn more about installing packages.